gireeshsubrama/bdcmetricsdashboard/README.md

   4) The number of searches performed in the Study Variable Explorer.
   5) The number of times “Query dataset” has been clicked in the Annotation Explorer.

+### Search Terms:
+* For PIC-SURE and Dug
+* Search Term: Text string representing the given search term
+* Timestamp: Timestamp of the search term, in "DD-MM-YYYY HH:MM" Format.
+* Comment: Free text of any comment relevant to the Search Term (For example, explaining a change in search term frequency over a given time period)

 ### Exports:
 * Dug: N/A
 * PIC-SURE: The number of times a cohort has been Exported to Seven Bridges, Exported to Terra, or downloaded as either a CSV or PFB